Only loved by his family, he was a quiet boy.

 Perhaps those guilty, will have a change start, because of him.

-This poem was written/submitted by Lauren Hall.
+This post was submitted by Lauren Hall.